Homepage

 Cuban workers

-A Cuban showcases the flair of his waist while working on a ladder, and they're saying: "I need a painter at home."
+A Cuban showcases the rhythm of his hips while working on a ladder, and someone says, "I need a painter at home."

-Cuban regime turns workplaces into events of support for Raúl Castro
+Cuban regime turns workplaces into rallies in support of Raúl Castro

 The average salary in Cuba loses more than 20% of its value in a year despite official increases

-The minister says that salaries are guaranteed for workers affected by the fuel crisis in Cuba
+Minister says that salaries for workers interrupted by the fuel crisis in Cuba are guaranteed

-Marxlenin Pérez Valdés, concerned about the international working class: "What about the Cuban one?"
+Marxlenin Pérez Valdés, concerned about the international working class: "And what about the Cuban?"

-Cuba still has strong assets: human capital, its diaspora, and proximity to the United States emerge as key factors for overcoming the crisis
+Cuba still has strong cards: Human capital, diaspora, and proximity to the U.S. emerge as key factors for overcoming the crisis

-"Cuba: An Example of Dignity for Nations," says the official press while the country sinks
+"Cuba: An Example of Dignity for Nations," says state-controlled media while the country sinks

 Collapse of tourism in Cuba leaves 300,000 workers without income